shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 // Prints: Armor is 10.
 ```

-## Writing Your Own Stat Class
+## Writing Your Own Attribute Class

 You can go far with `IModifiableValue<T>` but you'll probably want to bring some
-organization to it.
-Here is an example of what that might look like if organized
+organization to it beyond the order of modifiers.
+Here is an example of what
-yours like [Jacob
+that might look like if organized yours like [Jacob
 Penner](https://jkpenner.wordpress.com/2015/06/09/rpgsystems-stat-system-02-modifiers/)
 does: